 Pull back the bowstring entirely.
 Do it naturally and gracefully.

 When ready to fire, release the tension from the bowstring finger.
 Do this smoothly.
-The step will have the arrow fly as energy is already stored in the limbs.
+This step will have the arrow fly as energy is already stored in the limbs.

 Fixing an Arrow Fishtail